andrewglass3/Mac-ansible-setup/README.md

 Packages (installed with Homebrew):

   - autoconf
+  - awscli
   - bash-completion
-  - doxygen
-  - gettext
-  - gifsicle
   - git
   - github/gh/gh
   - go
   - gpg
-  - httpie
   - iperf
-  - libevent
-  - sqlite
+  - kubectx
-  - mcrypt
+  - MonitorControl
   - nmap
-  - node
-  - nvm
-  - php
   - ssh-copy-id
-  - cowsay
   - readline
   - openssl
-  - pv
   - wget
-  - wrk
   - zsh-history-substring-search
+  - zsh
+  - zsh-autosuggestions
+  - zsh-completions

 My [dotfiles](https://github.com/andrewglass3/dotfiles) are also installed into the current user's home directory, including the `.osx` dotfile for configuring many aspects of macOS for better performance and ease of use.
 You can disable dotfiles management by setting `configure_dotfiles: no` in your configuration.